 Let’s look at this question from the point of view of how we take decisions.

-In an environment where we have to make a choice, we generally tend to opt for the best possible choice which can be a low hanging fruit (easy to do) or a highest reward per effort taken or a choice that gives the greater good.
+In an environment where we have to make a choice, we generally tend to opt for – (1) the low hanging fruit (easy to do) or (2) a highest reward per effort taken or (3) a choice that gives the greater good.
 But almost never, will you start with an option which might be the 6th best or 15th best option.

-Which means – the 35th stock in the portfolio is expected to be the one which ranks 35th in the fund manager’s conviction.
-For me, this means that the more stocks are attached to a fund, the lower will be the portfolio return and possibly even increase the risk to the portfolio.
+In other words, the 35th stock in the portfolio is expected to be the one which ranks 35th in the fund manager’s conviction.
+I read it this way – the more number of stocks attached to a fund, the lower is the portfolio return.
+And possibly this can increase the risk to the portfolio.

 Here’s a quote by Phil Fisher that sums up the diversification predicament that many face.